farrantch/Pipes/README.md

 # Pipes
 A pipeline ..... for managing your pipelines.

 The purpose of this project is to manage many CodePipeline's within an organization across multiple accounts.
-Each pipeline belongs to a Scope that logically separates the permissions of each pipeline.
+Each pipeline belongs to an infrastructure "Scope" that logically separates the permissions of each pipeline.

 ## Architecture Diagram
 ![Diagram](https://farrantch.github.io/pipes.png?)